A simple guide to all Sony Alpha 7 lenses: Which E-mount full-frame FE lens is the best for you?

-We are proud owners of a Sony Alpha 7II and don't want to miss this great camera anymore.
-In this guide we'll show you, which lenses are available for the Alpha 7 series.
-If you are looking for the perfekt full frame lens for E-mount cameras you're just right here!
+We’re proud owners of a Sony Alpha 7II and we would never want to part without this great camera.
+In this guide we’ll show you which lenses are available for the Alpha 7 series.
+If you’re looking for the perfect full-frame lens for E-mount cameras, you’ve come to the right place!

-To give you an up-to-date overview, this post will introduce you to all the lenses currently available for Sony Alpha 7 cameras.
+To give you an up-to-date overview, we’ll give you a rundown of the most interesting lenses currently available for the Sony Alpha 7 cameras in this post.

 Buying Sony Alpha 7 lenses: What to look out for

 Reading through some of the questions from our readers, we’ve noticed that there’s quite a bit of confusion when it comes to Sony lenses.
-So we thought we’d start with a general introduction on this topic.
+So we thought it would be helpful to start with a general introduction.

 A-mount vs. E-mount: What’s the difference?